openharmony/docs/en/application-dev/reference/apis-basic-services-kit/js-apis-appAccount.md

   }

   export default {
-    onConnect(want: Want): rpc.RemoteObject { // serviceAbility lifecycle function, which needs to be placed in serviceAbility. let authenticator = new MyAuthenticator();
+    onConnect(want: Want): rpc.RemoteObject { // serviceAbility lifecycle, which needs to be placed in the serviceAbility function. let authenticator = new MyAuthenticator();
       return authenticator.getRemoteObject();
     }